-5 Tips if You Are Nervous About College
+5 Tips If You Are Nervous About College

-By Brandi Lucey · August 15, 2023 · 7 minute read
+By Brandi Lucey.
+June 25, 2024 · 7 minute read

 We’re here to help!
 First and foremost, SoFi Learn strives to be a beneficial resource to you as you navigate your financial journey.
-Read more We develop content that covers a variety of financial topics.
+We develop content that covers a variety of financial topics.
 Sometimes, that content may include information about products, features, or services that SoFi does not provide.
 We aim to break down complicated concepts, loop you in on the latest trends, and keep you up-to-date on the stuff you can use to help get your money right.
-Read less

-5 Tips if You Are Nervous About College
+5 Tips If You Are Nervous About College

 Not only is feeling nervous about college normal, it’s also manageable.
 For high school students still getting ready for college, here are five tips that may help ease the nerves.

-Making a List and Packing Early
+1. Make a List and Pack Early

 One of the best ways to help ensure a smooth transition is to make a list early and start packing ahead of time.
 When dealing with a large task, it helps to break it down into smaller pieces that are easier to tackle.